axksel/WFC-GG/README.md

 The adjustable parameters is largely the same as in his implementation and a explanation can found at the demo website.

 #### Instructions
 There are three different modulesets included.
+Each have a scriptable object that needs to be added to the "gridmanager" script in the main gameObject.

 - 3dModuleSet.
 This set contains a city moduleset made for three dimmensions.
 The bool "Corner Setup Clockwise" should be false when using this set.

 - HandDrawnset.
 This is a two dimmensional set of a handrawn city.
 The Grid Y should be set to 1 and the "Corner Setup Clockwise" should be true.